sahmed1o/Python-Port-Scanner/README.md

 </pre>
 </div>

-The -F input ensures that the executable is a single file that includes everything, rather then a folder.
+The -F flag ensures that the executable is a single file that includes everything, rather then a folder.
 Once that's done navigate to the <b>dist</b> folder within the folder of your newly created python script, and grab the exe file.

 The file is now created.